-My son Jake’s favorite.
+Thai Peanut Chicken, my son Jake’s favourite.
 Too easy.
 Totally yummy.
 Need I say more…….No, but I will!
 Thai red curry and roasted peanut flavours merge together with lime and coconut to give a fresh and summery approach to a traditional curry.
 Really simple to make and the peanut crust would be equally as good with fish or pork.
 I always have enough crust leftover to freeze and make another meal.
 What more could you want?

 4 single breast fillets, trimmed of bits